Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 Now is the time to close the gap between where you are and where you want to be.

-In the private group, top data scientists currently working in industry are committed to providing a high level of service within this intimate community.
+Top data scientists currently working in industry are committed to providing a high level of service within this intimate community.

 This means you’ll enjoy a high ratio of mentors to members.